Visitor information - Saltford Parish Council

 Please only access the river at appropriate and safe locations without damage to the river bank or its vegetation.
 Small boats such as kayaks and paddleboards can be launched in the area opposite The Shallows car park.
 Please protect the riverbank by not launching river craft in any other locations in Saltford.
 Please note that this area is not suitable for launching motor boats or larger watercraft.

 The river is a habitat for otters, kingfishers and other wildlife that SPC is keen to see protected.
-Saltford Parish Council, working in partnership with B&NES Council, has recently taken action to protect an area of the riverbank on The Shallows that was being eroded due to unauthorised boat launching.
+Saltford Parish Council, working in partnership with B&NES Council, has recently taken action to protect an area of the riverbank on The Shallows that was being eroded due to unauthorised access.

 Visitors are also requested to take their litter home, or else use one of the many bins or ‘gold’ litter bags available.